Cayenne Pepper

 Question: Can cayenne pepper be used for a toothache?

 Answer: Yes.
-Clean the cavity and place cotton saturated with cayenne pepper oil into your cavity.
-Cayenne will prevent tooth rot.
+Clean the cavity and place cotton saturated with Capsicum oil into your cavity.
+Capsicum will prevent tooth rot.
 You should see your dentist, though, as soon as possible.
-(That's a good question for this cayenne pepper FAQ.)

 Question: When I started taking cayenne via a drink, I noticed a topical, isolated area (my neck) that became pink.
 It didn't happen to any other areas of my body, though.
 What is going on?

-Question: Why should the water in the cayenne pepper water drink or with the lemon cayenne pepper detox drink be hot or warm?
+Question: Why should the water in the cayenne water drink or with the lemon Capsicum detox drink be hot or warm?
 Why does the warm water matter?

 Answer: Let me quote Dr. Christopher, the famed herbalist and naturopathic doctor, as he says it best.
 "The warm [cayenne pepper] tea is faster working than capsules or cold tea because the warm tea opens up the cell structure -- makes it expand and accept the cayenne that much faster, and it goes directly to the heart, through the artery system, and feeds it with powerful food."
 I think that answers it.